Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Implementation of the numerical method

-Although {\PhFour} uses individual block time steps internally, its basic mode of operation, like most {\AMUSE} modules (see section\,\ref{sec:AMUSE}), is to take an $N$-body system, typically synchronized at some initial time $t_0$, and integrate it forward to some new time $t_1$.
+Although {\PhFour} uses individual block time steps internally, its basic mode of operation, like that of most {\AMUSE} modules (see section\,\ref{sec:AMUSE}), is to take an $N$-body system, typically synchronized at some initial time $t_0$, and integrate it forward to some new time $t_1$.
 The {\PhFour} module uses individual block time steps \citep{1986LNP...267..156M}, with essentially the same logic as described by \cite{1991ApJ...369..200M} and used in {\starlab}.
 Each particle $i$ has its own current time $t_i$ and time step $\delta t_i$.
-By rounding all steps down to powers of 2 we open the possibility that many particles can be advanced simultaneously.
-Specifically, it is often the case that, at any stage of the calculation, multiple ``$i$-particles'' have the same next time $t_{next} = t_i+\delta t_i$, allowing a one-time parallel prediction of all field positions and velocities: \begin{dgroup}
+By rounding all steps down to powers of 2, we open the possibility that many particles can be advanced simultaneously.
+Specifically, it is often the case that at any stage of the calculation, multiple ``$i$-particles'' have the same next time $t_{next} = t_i+\delta t_i$, allowing a one-time parallel prediction of all field positions and velocities,